 No one will argue about whether alcohol is harmful to our body, but most people will say that it is the dosage that matters; thus, a glass of wine at dinner should do no harm.
 Others allege that they are stressed and work hard and thus, treat themselves to more than just one glass of wine.
 For beginners, stress relief and relaxation are the most important scientifically proven effects of yoga.
 Also (we must repeat it), your body itself will not want to consume alcohol.

 What happens to excess weight?

 Unlike fitness activity, yoga cannot claim to be successful in burning fat.
-There exist various dynamic types of yoga, but this is a different ball game.
-In the classical hatha yoga, practitioners lose excess pounds for other reasons, as follows:
+There are various dynamic types of yoga, but this is a different ball game.
+In the classical Hatha yoga, practitioners lose excess pounds for other reasons, such as:

 - Your body rejects harmful food.

 - The last meal occurs 3-4 hours before class (otherwise you will not be able to productively engage in exercises), and that time works for your benefit.

 - Metabolism is normalized, the processes of purification and toxin removal are activated, and hormonal balance is restored.

 - Certain breathing rhythms during practice accelerate the digestive processes.
 The body receives several times more oxygen than usual.
 Once in the blood, it facilitates the oxidation of lipids (fats).